ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_loops.rst

             ip_address: "10.1.1.100"
             role: "backend_db"

-Here, we are iterating over `server_configs` and printing the key and selected nested fields.
+This example iterates over `server_configs` and prints the key and selected nested fields.

 If the values in the dictionary are themselves dictionaries (for example, each group maps to a dict containing a ``gid``), remember that after applying ``dict2items`` each loop item